 Buying the Firenzecard

-The Firenzecard is currently €85 (add €7 for the plus version that includes public transportation).
-The Firenzecard Restart is €28.
-The price is the same for the plastic card or mobile app and whether it is bought online or in Florence.
-(Even if using a physical card, or not planning on acquiring a card at all, download the useful free app which updates with the latest opening hours and other relevant news.)
+The Firenzecard is currently €85 for 72 hours.
+The Firenzecard Restart is €28 but is often available for free.
+The price is the same for the plastic card or mobile app whether buying online or in Florence.
+(Even if using a physical card, or not planning on acquiring a card at all, download the useful free app.
+It gives updates on the latest opening hours and other relevant temporary exhibition news.)

 See the Uffizi and Accademia Galleries With the Firenzecard

-In Florence, the free reservations may also be made in person, but the desirable 8:15 slots are unlikely to be available, by showing the Firencecard at the Orsanmichele Church (shortest queues), Uffizi (entrance 2 or 3) or the My Accademia shop across the road from the gallery.
+In Florence, the free reservations may also be made in person, but the desirable 8:15 slots are unlikely to be available, by showing the Firenzecard at the Orsanmichele Church (shortest queues), Uffizi (entrance 2 or 3) or the My Accademia shop across the road from the gallery.Â

 Climb the Cupola of the Duomo With the Firenzecard